Cat Behavior Issues

 Is my cat bored?

 Provide your cat with a variety of toys and access to climb in a window(s) to look outside.
 Place a bird feeder outside of the window for your cat to view during the day.
 In addition, it is recommended that you spend 20 minutes playing with/interacting with or petting your cat each day.
 However, don’t think that because your cat is bored you need to rehome him/her.
 This problem can easily be fixed!
 And you don’t have to purchase expensive toys either.
 Provide boxes, milk caps and other free items- they will love playing with them.
 Also, consider adopting a second cat as a playmate for your current cat.
-Click here to find 10 signs that your cat is happy.
+Click HERE to find signs that your cat is happy.

 Always be sure to eliminate any health issues that may be prevelent.
 For example, if your cat is meowing a lot and typically is quiet, schedule a visit to the veterinarian.
 Check the litter box.
 How frequently is he/she going to the bathroom?
 Is there blood in his/her urine or stool?
 Etc. A veterinarian can help determine if there is a medical issue at hand.
-If your cat just happens to be chatty (many are!) and this is normal behavior for him/her, click the question for a link to more info on this topic.
+If your cat just happens to be chatty (many are!) and this is normal behavior for him/her, click HERE for a link to more info on this topic.

-I caught my cat spraying in the house, how can I stop this from happening?
+I caught my cat spraying in the house.
+How can I stop this from happening?

 My cat is clawing the furniture, how can I kindly teach him/her to use a scratching post instead?

-My cat doesn't like the newly adopted cat/kitten, what can I do?
+My cat doesn't like the newly adopted cat/kitten.
+What can I do?

 This is totally normal!
 When you bring a new cat into your household, the resident cat will be upset for the first several weeks.
 Hissing, growling, swatting– this is all normal behavior and will subside over time.
 NEVER place the cats faces together.
 Do not force interaction, this should instead, happen naturally, over time.
 Every household is different.
 Some cats begin playing together/getting along after just 2 weeks, others may take several months.
 Patience is the key.
 Always follow proper introduction procedures.
-Click here for more information on this topic.

 If you share your home with a cat, make sure the dog you’re adopting does well and is safe around cats, prior to making the adoption official.
 In addition, it is crucial that you follow proper introduction tips when introducing any pets.
 For example, cats should always have a “safe” room where the dog is not allowed to enter.
 They should also have high areas (i.e. cat climber) to escape being chased by the dog, etc. Teach the dog to be respectful around the cat and to give the cat space.
 Never allow the dog to chase or terrorize the cat in anyway.
 A natural bond will form over time, but cannot be forced.
 Always follow proper introduction steps and during the first several weeks of introduction, always supervise interactions.
 NEVER place the dog and cat face to face.